-Purposes and Uses of EJSCREEN
+Purposes and Uses of EJScreen

-EJSCREEN allows users to access high-resolution environmental and demographic information for locations in the United States, and compare their selected locations to the rest of the state, EPA region, or the nation.
+EJScreen allows users to access high-resolution environmental and demographic information for locations in the United States, and compare their selected locations to the rest of the state, EPA region, or the nation.

 The tool may help users identify areas with:

-- Minority and/or low-income populations
+- People of color and/or low-income populations

 - Potential environmental quality issues